 - Fatty, rounded hump high on the back just below the neck (buffalo hump)

-Symptoms that suggest increased aldosterone production are the same as symptoms of low potassium and include:
+Symptoms of increased aldosterone are the same as symptoms of low potassium, and include:

 - Muscle cramps

 The doctor or nurse will examine you.
 You may have high blood pressure and changes in body shape, such as breast growth in men (gynecomastia) or male signs in women (virilization).
 Blood tests will be done to check hormone levels: